-Just like I have my gomovies collection on my computer, I have a golden photo collection on my wall like I was an alchemist.
+Just like I have my gomovies collection on my computer (you can use the Tutuapp download link to get these movies from the app stores as well), I have a golden photo collection on my wall like I was an alchemist.
 In fact ancient alchemists were prized for their ability to turn ordinary metals into gold.
 Today, there are a number of digital alchemists who promise to turn your digital photos not into gold, per-se, but into a range of exotic material like aluminum, bamboo, glass or acryllic.
 In short, they promise to turn your photos into eye-popping pieces of wall art.
 And unlike the alchemists of old, these digital alchemists aren’t frauds.

 What is Personal Wall Art?

 There’s no hard-and-fast definition for what constitutes a piece of photographic wall art.
 For our purposes, we’re talking about using your own personal photograph and having it printed onto a unique material, such as canvas, glass, mirror, acrylic, aluminum, or bamboo.
 In general, these prints are large in size (upwards of 20-inches wide or larger) and are meant to be hung on the mantle or prominently displayed on a wall.
 These can be ordered online, using photos you’ve snapped on your own.
 Portrait studios, wedding and other professional photographers are also offering the option to have their images (of you) turned into wall art.